Skip to main content

 Tip: Our Myra liquid handling system includes an integrated camera.
 This simplifies robot calibration and setup with the click of a button, without you needing to stick your head under the hood.

-Try the Myra automated pipetting machine today
+Try the Myra automatic pipette machine today